When Independence Becomes Isolation

 The Danger of Disguised Independence

-In today’s culture, independence is often mistaken for emotional health.
+In today’s culture, rigid boundaries are often mistaken for emotional health.
 But real independence isn’t about needing no one—it’s about being able to connect without losing yourself.
 If your version of independence means isolation, emotional walls, or an inability to maintain relationships, it may be time to reconsider what you’re calling strength.

-Of course, there are situations where cutting someone off is the best choice—abusive relationships and repeated betrayals don’t deserve unlimited chances.
-But if you’ve never been able to sustain a deep, lasting relationship, and if adult bonds leads to distance, the common denominator isn’t just the people you’re cutting off—it’s you.
+Of course, there are situations where “going no contact” is the best choice—abusive relationships and repeated betrayals don’t deserve unlimited chances.
+But if you’ve been unable to sustain deep, lasting relationship, and if adult bonds lead to distance, the common denominator isn’t just the people you’re cutting off—it’s you.

 Breaking the Pattern